• Raghavendra Nagar, Nacharam, Hyderabad.

 Conclusion:

 Cervical radicular pain and cervical radiculopathy are conditions that can significantly impact a person’s quality of life.
 Early diagnosis and appropriate treatment are crucial for managing symptoms and preventing long-term complications.
 With advances in both conservative and surgical treatments, many patients can find relief and return to their normal activities.
+Get personalized care from a renowned pain physician in Hyderabad.

 Leave a Reply